 Several service options are available to meet the unique needs of our gifted learners.
 All gifted students are serviced through differentiation in the general education classrooms, consultation between the teachers and the Elementary GT Coordinator, and opportunities for enrichment and acceleration in a pull-out setting with the Elementary GT Coordinator.
 Other gifted service options are utilized if available and appropriate for individual students.

-- Consultation: The GT Director consults with the teachers to provide support and resources for gifted learners in general education classrooms.
+- Consultation: The GT Coordinator consults with the teachers to provide support and resources for gifted learners in general education classrooms.

 - Differentiation: Instruction, lessons, activities, assessments, or authentic products are personalized to challenge the strengths of gifted learners.

 - Pull-Out: The GT Coordinator meets with students outside of the general education classroom to provide lessons to challenge students in their areas of giftedness.

 - Enrichment: Gifted learners delve deeper into grade-level subject areas to explore topics, issues, or real-world problems.

 - Subject Acceleration: Gifted learners are accelerated one or more grade levels in a subject area.

 - Whole-Grade Acceleration: Gifted learners skip a grade in accordance with district policy.